WeMakeMolecules/blaster/README.md

 Change the labels from RAST protein files into nice taxonomic names indexed in the RAST.IDs file (we use these as a standard for bacteria (annotated in RAST and fungal (annotated with the tools in the FUN-GIT repository ) genomes.
 # genbankidstolabel.pl
 Same than rastidstonames but for genbank protein labels
+# dichotomizer.pl
+A script that creates a table of occurance of homologs across a genomes DB (1/0) for point biserial correlation analysis

 viva la perl